Tojikan/znz-roll20/docs/p1-character.md

 ### Stats ###

 Stats track the current physical and mental status, as well as growth of the character.
-This represents the character's current status and ability to complete actions, and are often used as resources for various actions and <a href="{{site.baseurl}}/p0-rolls.html">rolls</a> throughout the game.
+This represents the character's current status and ability to complete actions, and are often used as resources for various actions and [rolls]({{site.baseurl}}/p0-rolls.html) throughout the game.

 - **Health**